SirDers/Super-Short-Bros/README.md

 - 'P' -- Save changes to level.
 - '1' to '7' -- Change currently selected block or object.
 (Press the same number for more blocks/objects of that category).
 - 'Q' -- Select Erase tool.
-- '-' -- Disable Edit Mode and enable deaths to reset at spawn point.
+- '-' -- Disable Edit Mode Toggling and enable deaths to reset at spawn point.
 - Arrow keys -- Change width and height of level.

 ### Player Movement